mrtnrdl/mrtnrdl.github.io/_posts/2019-05-02-a-tribe-of-hackers.md

 9) What is the best book or movie that can be used to illustrate cybersecurity challenges?

-_The Art of Intrusion_ in addition to _Ghost in the Wires_ would give you a pretty good overview of a lot of the security challenges.
+_The Art of Intrusion_ in combination with _Ghost in the Wires_ would give you a pretty good overview of a lot of the security challenges.
 Combine that with _The Phoenix Project_ and you can relate to the common struggles of developers.

 10) What is your favorite hacker movie?